 Kansas Corn Next Generation Scholarship

-The Next Generation Scholarship is part of an effort put on by Kansas corn farmers to support students in post-secondary education who are making an impact in the corn and agriculture industry.
-Kansas Corn awards $1,000 Next Generation Scholarships.
+The Next Generation Scholarship is part of an effort by Kansas corn farmers to support students in post-secondary education who are making an impact in the corn and agriculture industry.
+Kansas Corn invests in students by awarding $1,000 Next Generation Scholarships.

 - Must be a sophomore through PhD level student

-- Hold a student membership, available here for $25
+- Hold a student membership, available here for $25, or have a parent/guardian with a current KCGA 3-year membership

-- Must attend the Kansas Corn Symposium January 23, 2020, in Manhattan
+- Must attend the Kansas Corn Symposium January 21, 2021

 - Applicants must submit a one-page resume highlighting academic, work and extracurricular activities and experiences